redux-saga/redux-saga/docs/api/README.md

 If the result is not an Iterator object nor a Promise, the middleware will immediately return that value back to the saga, so that it can resume its execution synchronously.

-When an error is thrown inside the Generator.
-If it has a `try/catch` block surrounding the current `yield` instruction, the control will be passed to the `catch` block.
+When an error is thrown inside the Generator, if it has a `try/catch` block surrounding the current `yield` instruction, the control will be passed to the `catch` block.
 Otherwise, the Generator aborts with the raised error, and if this Generator was called by another Generator, the error will propagate to the calling Generator.